Skip to content

 Time and again, I’ve found myself reverting to this dish when I’m stumped for cooking ideas, or when I want something comforting and saucy.

 Along the way, I’ve given it my personal healthy touch.
 In the original recipe, Mum uses fresh wantan noodles and deep-fries them in a wok of oil.
-Sure that’s super delicious, but it’s also not very healthy.
+Super delicious, but not very healthy lor.

-Where I live in Kuala Lumpur, I have easy access to lots of organic and health foods.
-So on a whim, I tried replacing it with baked organic, vegetable-based yee mee and found that I love it!
+So one day, I tried replacing it with baked organic, vegetable-based yee mee and found that I love it!
 Pumpkin yee mee works the best.
 The pumpkin adds a nice sweetness to the dish and I love the healthier benefits.

-For more comforting one-pan dishes, here’s a recipe to my easy-peasy Thai glass noodles with prawns
+For more comforting one-pan dishes, try my easy-peasy Thai glass noodles with prawns

 Braised Yee Mee